kreature-ai/landing-page/README.md

 # landing-page
-landing page project from TOP
+This is the landing page project from The Odin Project.
+This may be updated on a later date to add more functionality (JS, more styling, etc.).